- Aug 30, 2016

-Software license management for IBM is complicated, especially in the server environment.
+Software license management for IBM can feel complicated, especially in the server environment.
 IBM software has many different license types and calculation methods such as full capacity and sub-capacity for PVU.
 IBM also uses more complex license metrics like UVU and RVU.
 In fact, using a mixture of hardware and software, the company has over 900 metrics to closely track your usage.

 So, where do you begin when approaching an IBM software asset management (SAM) program?
 Over the years, I’ve developed these 5 secrets that will help you tackle this beast of a vendor.
 Understanding these SAM tips for IBM license optimization will put you a step ahead of the game.
 You’ll improve your ability to analyze the cost effectiveness of various IBM license models, and perhaps most importantly, optimize IBM license costs within the datacenter.

 #1.
 The scoop on sub-capacity

 IBM customers are increasingly aware of the term “sub-capacity.”
-But many invite risk by misunderstanding it as “I only need to licence the virtual CPUs used for each IBM application.”
+But you might misunderstand it as “I only need to licence the virtual CPUs used for each IBM application.”
 Here’s the real scoop: Rather than licencing for point-in-time, IBM will charge you for the accumulated peak virtual capacity for each software product used over the last two years.